Basic income

 BrightID

 BrightID is a privacy-first social identity network that allows individuals to prove they are unique without sharing personal data.
 This decentralized, open-source technology uses social graphs—connections verified by people who know you—to authenticate uniqueness and prevent multiple accounts.
-BrightID is a crucial component for UBI systems, as it ensures that each person can only claim their fair share.
+BrightID is a crucial component for basic income systems, as it ensures that each person can only claim their fair share.